Terms of Service - Trooli

 • We have no liability to you for any loss of profit, loss of business, business interruption, loss of anticipated savings, loss of sales or turnover, loss of, or damage to reputation, loss of contract, loss of customers, wasted staff time, losses or liabilities under or in relation to any other contract, nor any indirect, consequential loss or damage of any kind arising from this Agreement.

-10.4 Loss of service refunds.
-If you let us know you have suffered a continuous total loss of service for three or more days, and we can validate your claim, we will credit your account by a pro-rata amount of any subscription fees you have paid in respect of that period of loss of service, except where:
+10.4 Loss of Service refunds.
+If you let us know you have suffered a continuous total loss of Service for three or more days, and we can validate your claim, we will credit your account by a pro-rata amount of any subscription fees you have paid in respect of that period of loss of Service, except where:

 • The failure is due to an outage which is not isolated to your line, for example network wide outage, due to an occurrence outside Trooli’s reasonable control.